Algeria: Literature

-Music

-Chaâbi music is a typically Algerian musical genre characterized by specific rhythms and of Qacidate (popular poems) in Arabic dialect.
-El Hadj M'Hamed El Anka is considered the greatest master of the art in modern times.
-He wrote over 350 songs and produced some 130 records before his death in 1978.
-Many of his pupils went on to be renowned musicians.
-The Constantinois Malouf style is saved by musician from whom Mohamed Tahar Fergani is a performer.

-Folk music styles include Bedouin music, characterized by the poetic songs based on long kacida (poems); Kabyle music, based on a rich repertoire that is poetry and old tales passed through generations; Shawiya music, a folklore from diverse areas of the Aurès Mountains.
-Rahaba music style is unique to the Aures.
-Souad Massi is a rising Algerian folk singer.
-Other Algerian singers of the diaspora include Manel Filali in Germany and Kenza Farah in France.
-Tergui music is sung in Tuareg languages generally, Tinariwen had a worldwide success.
-Finally, the staïfi music is born in Sétif and remains a unique style of its kind.

-Modern music is available in several facets, Raï music is a style typical of western Algeria.
-Rap, a relatively recent style in Algeria, is experiencing significant growth.

 Cinema

-The Algerian state's interest in film-industry activities can be seen in the annual budget of DZD 200 million (EUR 1.3 million) allocated to production, specific measures and an ambitious programme plan implemented by the Ministry of Culture in order to promote national production, renovate the cinema stock and remedy the weak links in distribution and exploitation.
+The Algerian state's interest in film-industry activities can be seen in the annual budget of DZD 200 million (EUR 1.3 million) allocated to production, specific measures and an ambitious programme plan implemented by the Ministry of Culture to promote national production, renovate the cinema stock and remedy the weak links in distribution and exploitation.

 The financial support provided by the state, through the Fund for the Development of the Arts, Techniques and the Film Industry (FDATIC) and the Algerian Agency for Cultural Influence (AARC), plays a key role in the promotion of national production.
 Between 2007 and 2013, FDATIC subsidised 98 films (feature films, documentaries and short films).
 In mid-2013, AARC had already supported a total of 78 films, including 42 feature films, 6 short films and 30 documentaries.

 According to the European Audiovisual Observatory's LUMIERE database, 41 Algerian films were distributed in Europe between 1996 and 2013; 21 films in this repertoire were Algerian-French co-productions.
 Days of Glory (2006) and Outside the Law (2010) recorded the highest number of admissions in the European Union, 3,172,612 and 474,722, respectively.